catherinehulshof/Fall2019-biology/materials/course-intro.md

     * Work on exercises in class
 	* Will require additional programming time after class
 	* Due end of the day on Monday
-	* 75% of grade
+	* 65% of grade

 * Projects
     * Designed to let you learn about bigger computing efforts
 	* Ideally related to your research
-	* Can related to any aspect of the class or involve many of them
+	* Can be related to any aspect of the class or involve many of them

+* Topic Lectures
+    * Designed to practice instruction techniques
+    * Ideally related to a tool you will use in your research
+    * Should include worked examples (I do, we do, you do)

 ### Website